frederikwilde/differentiable-tebd/README.md

 A Python package using mostly JAX to implement the time-evolving block decimation algorithm in a differentiable way along with some data generation tools to synthesize Hamiltonian learning problems.

+This package was used to generate the numerical results in our paper on [Scalably learning quantum many-body Hamiltonians from dynamical data](https://arxiv.org/abs/2209.14328).

 ## Environment

 The default type for complex-valued arrays is double precision, i.e. `jax.numpy.complex128`.